-Fotofab provides a wide range of high precision metal fabricating services to produce components with geometries from simple to very complex.
+Fotofab provides a wide range of high-precision metal fabricating services to produce components with geometries from simple to very complex.
 Whether the mission is a quick-turn prototype or a high-volume production run, Fotofab has been satisfying engineers for five decades.

 And while our core competency has not changed over that time, the technology of our production tools continues to evolve.
-As we look to our next decade, we see opportunities for our customers to benefit from our unrivaled experience, while knowing that their parts will be produced with state-of-the-art production methodologies and uncompromising quality standards.
+As we look to the next decade, we see opportunities for our customers to benefit from our unrivaled experience, while knowing that their parts will be produced with state-of-the-art production methodologies and uncompromising quality standards.

-Today, Fotofab is highly regarded by our customers for being responsive to their needs for product quality, quick response times and highly knowledgeable customer service.
-Located on Chicago‘s Northwest Side, our main plant houses multiple etching machines, and a thoroughly equipped CAE/CAD department.
-Our tooling, forming and stamping facility is located in Elk Grove Village, a short drive from our main facility and very close to O’Hare airport.
+Today, Fotofab is highly regarded by our customers for being responsive to their needs for product quality, quick response times, and highly knowledgeable customer service.
+Located on Chicago‘s Northwest Side, our main plant houses multiple etching machines and a thoroughly equipped CAE/CAD department.
+Our tooling, forming, and stamping facility is located in Elk Grove Village, a short drive from our main facility and very close to O’Hare airport.